satwikkansal/wtfpython/README.md

 ```

-* When a and b are set to `257` in the same line, the Python interpretor creates new object, then references the second variable at the same time.
-If you do it in separate lines, it doesn't "know" that there's already `257` as an object.
+* When a and b are set to `257` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
+If you do it on separate lines, it doesn't "know" that there's already `257` as an object.
-* It's a compiler optimization and specifically applies to interactive environment.
+* It's a compiler optimization and specifically applies to the interactive environment.
 When you enter two lines in a live interpreter, they're compiled separately, therefore optimized separately.
 If you were to try this example in a `.py` file, you would not see the same behavior, because the file is compiled all at once.

 ---
 ###  The function inside loop sticks to the same output